 If you don’t mind all of that, enabling cloud recording itself is actually quite simple.
 Back in the Recording tab, where we showed you how to enable local recording, there should be an option further down to enable Cloud recording.
 Make sure it’s turned on.

 Then, when you select Record during a meeting, choose Record to the Cloud when the options appear.
-The video will once again process after the meeting concludes, but this time, it will upload to Zoom’s cloud, alerting you with an email when it has completed the recording process.
+When the meeting is over, Zoom will have the video recording ready for transfer to Zoom’s cloud, alerting you with an email when it has completed the recording process.

 Recording a video on iOS or Android

 In case you were wondering about Zoom’s video recording capabilities, both iOS and Android mobile systems support meeting recordings, but there are a few stipulations.
 Firstly, you cannot record locally on a mobile device.
 This means Zoom’s cloud recording option is your only option.
 The host must also be a licensed user for mobile recording to work.

-For both mobile platforms, the Zoom meeting display has an identical format on both while you’re on a video call, including a More option on the lower part of the video screen.
+No matter which mobile operating system you use, the Zoom meeting display has an identical format on both while you’re on a video call, including a More option on the lower part of the video screen.
 Select More, and then select Record or Record to the Cloud to begin.